bobtattvamasi/text-recognize/README.md

 --------------------------
 <h2>Description</h2>
-This aplication can read characters from images of string.
+This aplication can read characters from images.

 <h2>Dependencies</h2>
    python